 Standedge Tunnel occupies a unique spot in the heart of the Pennine countryside.
 More importantly, it is the longest canal tunnel in Britain and makes a perfect family day out in Yorkshire.

-As one of the Seven Wonders of the Waterways, visitors can explore deep into this marvelous Yorkshire attraction on one of the family friendly guided boat trips, stop for a bite to eat in the newly refurbished Watersedge cafe, and let kids jump, climb and explore our playground and wildlife garden or try our new free soft play facility in the exhibition centre.
+As one of the Seven Wonders of the Waterways, visitors can explore deep into this marvellous Yorkshire attraction on one of the family friendly guided boat trips, stop for a bite to eat in the newly refurbished Watersedge cafe, and let kids jump, climb and explore our playground and wildlife garden or try our new free soft play facility in the exhibition centre.

 Entry is free into Standedge Tunnel, although a charge does apply for the boat trip.